-- (5) On December 7, 2012, Mr. Pead became our President and Chief Executive Officer.
-The amount shown in the Stock Awards column for 2013 with respect to Mr. Pead includes the grant date fair value of 1,480 RSUs Mr. Pead was awarded in January 2013 in connection with his service as Executive Chairman from October 2012 until November 2012. - 6) Mr. Perkins became our Chief Financial Officer on February 1, 2013.
-The amounts shown for Mr. Perkins in 2013 are base salary and non-equity incentive plan compensation for the period from February 1, 2013 until November 30, 2013. - (7) On May 1, 2015, Mr. Robinson became our Chief Technology Officer.
+- during 2015.
+Included in the column "Termination Related" with respect to Ms. Padir are amounts paid to Ms. Padir upon termination of employment as described in Note 10 below - (5) On December 7, 2012, Mr. Pead became our President and Chief Executive Officer.
+The amount shown in the Stock Awards column for 2013 with respect to Mr. Pead includes the grant date fair value of 1,480 RSUs Mr. Pead was awarded in January 2013 in connection with his service as Executive Chairman from October 2012 until November 2012. - (6) Mr. Perkins became our Chief Financial Officer on February 1, 2013.
+The amounts shown for Mr. Perkins in 2013 are base salary and non-equity incentive plan compensation for the period from February 1, 2013 until November 30, 2013.
+In March 2016, Mr. Perkins announced his retirement, which will be effective after a transition period - (7) On May 1, 2015, Mr. Robinson became our Chief Technology Officer.
 Mr. Robinson was not a named executive officer in fiscal 2014 or fiscal 2013.
 Included in "Non-Equity Plan Incentive Compensation" for Mr. Robinson is a discretionary cash bonus of \$84,890 paid to Mr. Robinson for individual achievement in fiscal 2015.
-Excluded from Mr. Robinson's fiscal 2015 compensation is an earn-out payment subject to milestones of \$1,366,504 in connection with our acquisition or Rollbase, of which, Mr. Robinson was the founder, Chief Executive Officer and a stockholder, in fiscal 2014. - (8) On July 1, 2015, Mr. Rulli became our Chief Operating Officer.
+Excluded from Mr. Robinson's fiscal 2015 compensation is an earn-out payment subject to milestones of \$1,366,504 in connection with our acquisition of Rollbase, of which Mr. Robinson was the founder, Chief Executive Officer and a stockholder, in fiscal 2014. - (8) On July 1, 2015, Mr. Rulli became our Chief Operating Officer.
 Mr. Rulli was not a named executive officer in fiscal 2014 or fiscal 2013. - (9) On October 1, 2015, Mr. Benedict became our Chief Product Officer.
 Mr. Benedict was not a named executive officer in fiscal 2014 or fiscal 2013. - (10) Ms. Padir was not a named executive officer in fiscal 2013.
 In October, 2015, Ms. Padir's employment with our company terminated.
 The amount shown in the Summary Compensation Table under "All Other Compensation" applicable to Ms. Padir is severance paid to her between October 16, 2015 and November 30, 2015 pursuant to the terms of the severance agreement we entered into with Ms. Padir in connection with her termination of employment.
 See "Severance and Change in Control Agreements."